sveawebpay/dotnet-integration/README.md

 ## 4. CreateOrder
 Creates an order and performs payment for all payment forms.
 Invoice and payment plan will perform a synchronous payment and return a response.

 Other hosted payments, like card, direct bank and payments from the *PayPage* on the other hand are asynchronous.
 They will return an html form with formatted message to send from your store.

+If you want to prepare a payment and send a link to the user for the payment.
+In this case a hosted payment will be used.

-For every new payment type implementation, you follow the steps from the beginning and chose your payment type preffered in the end:
+For every new payment type implementation, you follow the steps from the beginning and chose your payment type preferred in the end:
-Build order -> choose payment type -> DoRequest/GetPaymentForm
+Build order -> choose payment type -> DoRequest/GetPaymentForm/PreparePayment

 ```csharp
 CreateOrderEuResponse response = WebpayConnection.CreateOrder(myConfig)		//See Configuration chapt.3